Appointment of Foreign Nationals

 The University’s Talent, Learning and Organizational Development policies and practices are consistent with U.S. regulations governing the employment of foreign nationals, the issuance of certificates of eligibility, and the filing of petitions for both temporary and permanent employment authorizations.
 All appointments, at whatever level in the University they are made, are contingent upon the prospective employee obtaining the appropriate immigration status, and the term of appointment may not exceed the duration of the employee’s immigration status.

 In almost all cases nonimmigrant and immigrant visa sponsorship is reserved for academic appointments.
 Exceptions must be approved by the Vice President of Human Resources.
 The University only supports petitions that it authorizes and prepares.
 Petitions for temporary visas or labor certifications submitted without the approval of the appropriate dean or center director are not binding.
-Privately-retained attorneys do not have authority to represent the University in these matters unless authorized by the Office for International Students and Scholars in consultation with the University’s Office of Legal Counsel.
-All immigration documents filed by any entity within or outside the University must be approved by the International Scholar Advisor in the Office for International Students and Scholars.
+Privately-retained attorneys do not have authority to represent the University in these matters unless authorized by the Office of Global Services in consultation with the University’s Office of General Counsel.
+All immigration documents filed by any entity within or outside the University must be approved by the International Scholar Advisor in the Office of Global Services.

 Applications for permanent residence are filed only for individuals holding full-time academic appointments on permanent line positions.
 With approval of the school's dean, permanent residence petitions are filed at an appropriate time after one complete term of service.
 Sponsorship for permanent residence may be undertaken only if there is sufficient justification that the proposed foreign national employee is uniquely qualified through experience, skill, and background or training to fill the available position.
 The decision to pursue permanent resident status for an employee is dependent on the interest of the University.
 Permanent resident status cannot be pursued solely for the benefit of the foreign national employee.
 The department must submit evidence of a serious recruitment search with the recommendation for immigration sponsorship.